Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Algorithm and methodolgy

 In contrast to the multireference method proposed in Ref.~\cite{stair_multireference_2020}, we do not directly determine the eigenvalues of the Hamiltonian $H$, but instead retrieve them from the phases of the real-time propagator.
 Hence, we utilize the same operator $U(t) = e^{-i\hat{H}t}$ to both span the Krylov space and to construct the generalized eigenvalue problem.
 A convenient consequence of this choice is that QBKSP only requires a single kind of expectation value to be evaluated, namely $\langle\psi^{\beta}_0| U(t) \ket{\psi^{\alpha}_0}$ at different values of $t$ for $\ket{\psi^{\alpha}_0}, |\psi^{\beta}_0\rangle \in \left\{|\psi^{(b)}_0\rangle\right\}_{b=1}^B$, from which both the overlap matrix $S$ and the $T$ matrix in \autoref{eq:gevp} can be constructed.
 As pointed out in Ref.~\cite{klymko_real-time_2022}, by employing a linear time-grid with a fixed time evolution duration $\tau$, we do not need to measure all the elements in the two matrices independently.
 In fact, for any $i,j \in \mathbb{N}_0$ and $\ket{\psi^{\alpha}_0}, |\psi^{\beta}_0\rangle \in \left\{|\psi^{(b)}_0\rangle\right\}_{b=1}^B$, the overlaps $\langle \psi^{\beta}_j \ket{\psi^{\alpha}_i}$ simplify to $\langle\psi^{\beta}_0|U^\dagger(\tau)^j U(\tau)^i\ket{\psi^{\alpha}_0} = \langle \psi^{\beta}_0 | U(\tau \cdot (i-j))\ket{\psi^{\alpha}_0}$, and similarly the expectation values $\langle\psi^{\beta}_j| U(\tau) \ket{\psi^{\alpha}_i}$ to $\langle\psi^{\beta}_0|U^\dagger(\tau)^j U(\tau) U(\tau)^i\ket{\psi^{\alpha}_0} = \langle\psi^{\beta}_0| U(\tau \cdot (i-j+1))\ket{\psi^{\alpha}_0}$.
 The required expectation values can be measured using the quantum circuits presented in \autoref{subsec:expval}, and the resulting eigenvalue problem can then be diagonalized using classical solvers.

-Leveraging a linear time-grid structure for $U(t)$ also reduces the computational scaling of the algorithm.
-For the single-reference case this results in both matrices $S$ and $T$ having a Toeplitz structure, thus requiring only a minimal number of $(K+1)$ expectation values to be measured in order to span both matrices with $K$ Krylov iterations \cite{klymko_real-time_2022}.
-This is no longer the case when employing a block of multiple reference states.
-However, the QBKSP matrices are still highly structured, resulting in a block-Toeplitz form of both $S$ and $T$ as shown in \autoref{fig:matrices}.
+Leveraging a linear time-grid structure for $U(t)$ also reduces the computational scaling of the algorithm by exploiting the fact that the obtained QBKSP matrices are highly structured, with both $S$ and $T$ resulting in a block-Toeplitz form as shown in \autoref{fig:matrices}.
 Furthermore, all elements contained in the overlap matrix $S$ also appear in the $T$ matrix, and consequently the overlap matrix can be constructed by simply recycling the corresponding blocks of the $T$ matrix.
 Therefore, for an arbitrary Hamiltonian, the algorithm requires the evaluation of only $B^2 (K+1)+\frac{1}{2}B(B-1)$ distinct measurement values to construct both the $S$ and $T$ matrices.
 If the initial references are known to be orthogonal, this number is further reduced to $B^2 (K+1)$.
 Regardless of whether the chosen references are orthogonal or not, QBKSP achieves linear scaling with the number of Krylov iterations, resulting in a significant reduction of the computational cost compared to the quadratic scaling of the original multireference algorithm proposed in Ref.~\cite{stair_multireference_2020} which required the evaluation of $B^2(K+1)^2$ expectation values.